nrybowski/ofiquic-artefacts/README.md

 ### oFIQUIC implementation in BIRD

+> I would like to thank [Thomas Wirtgen](https://github.com/twirtgen) for making QUIC available in the BIRD protocol suite

 This submodule contains the actual implementation of oFIQUIC in the BIRD implementation of OSPF.

 We provide a container embedding the required libraries to build our oFIQUIC prototype.